Structure formation during phase transitions in strongly interacting matter: Introduction

 \section{Introduction}

-It is commonly believed that the strong interaction theory on fundamental level deals with quarks and gluons fully described by the QCD Lagrangian and the Lagrange equations of motion.
-The specific property of the QCD interactions is the presence of the so called asymptotic freedom at short distances (associated with vanishing of the running QCD coupling, $\alpha_s (q)$, at high momenta) and the confinement at large distances, $d\gsim r_\Lambda\sim (0.2 -0.4)$ fm, related to small momenta, that results in the unlimited growth of $\alpha_s (q)$ for $q\to 0$.
-The latter property does not allow for existence of quarks and gluons in the free state.
-However in a strongly pressed baryon matter, quarks may undergo the deconfinement phase transition.
+It is commonly believed that the strong interaction theory on fundamental level deals with quarks and gluons described by the QCD Lagrangian and the Lagrange equations of motion.
+The specific property of the QCD interactions is the presence of the so called asymptotic freedom at short distances (associated with vanishing of the running QCD coupling, $\alpha_s (q)$, at high momenta) and the confinement at large distances, $d\gsim r_\Lambda\sim (0.2 -0.4)$ fm, related to small momenta.